pa1shetty/Metro-App/README.md

 - [ ] Card functionality
 - [ ] Qr Ticket functionality

-Around 25% of development has been completed.
+Around 25% of the development has been completed.